brandonzstride/kocaml-cubing/README.md

 * Use config for table locations and setup state.
 * And probably lots more.

+move_refactor branch:
+* Need to make it so that a move only takes a cubie and returns cubie with an orientation.

 Current status:
 * 26 Sep 2023 -- orientation coordinates fail under moves.
 I may refactor moves to not consider initial orientation, but I don't yet see how this solves the issue.